frankhart2018/typy/Doc/library/ctypes.rst

    10 b'Hi\x00lo\x00\x00\x00\x00\x00'
    >>>

-The :func:`create_string_buffer` function replaces the old :func:`c_buffer` function (which is still available as an alias).
-To create a mutable memory block containing unicode characters of the C type :c:type:`wchar_t`, use the :func:`create_unicode_buffer` function.
+The :func:`create_string_buffer` function replaces the :func:`c_buffer` function (which is still available as an alias), as well as the :func:`c_string` function from earlier ctypes releases.
+To create a mutable memory block containing unicode characters of the C type :c:type:`wchar_t` use the :func:`create_unicode_buffer` function.